Scherer Sport PHX

 Scherer Sport PHX is a motor racing team based in Meuspath in Germany.
 The team competes in series such as the GT World Challenge Europe and Nürburgring Langstrecken-Serie and was the winner of the 2022 24 Hours of Nürburgring.
-Known as Phoenix Racing or Team Phoenix for much of its life, the Scherer Gruppe has taken over the racing team, changing its name to Scherer Sport PHX.
+Known as Phoenix Racing or Team Phoenix for much of its life, the Scherer Gruppe took over the racing team in 2023, changing its name to Scherer Sport PHX.